cloud-gov/cg-site/_pages/pages/documentation/getting-started-with-jekyll.md

 {% capture content %}
 The filename should be relatively short and use only lowercase letters, numbers, dashes, and underscores.
-Federalist will use this filename in the page’s URL by default, so keeping your URLs short and consistent will make them easier to read and remember. `open-source-policy.md` is a great filename for a page containing your agency’s open source policy.
+Pages will use this filename in the page’s URL by default, so keeping your URLs short and consistent will make them easier to read and remember. `open-source-policy.md` is a great filename for a page containing your agency’s open source policy.